qwertie/FontHexer/README.md

 # FontHexer

-This program converts fonts that are installed on your computer into bitmap fonts (number sequence in CSV or JSON format).
+This C# program converts fonts that are installed on your computer into bitmap fonts (number sequence in CSV or JSON format).

 ![screenshot](screenshot.png)